Understanding the 'Cloud' Like I'm 5

 First things first, the Cloud is not in the sky as you might've thought. 😎

-The Cloud is a set/network of computers interconnected and stored somewhere else(on land) to hold data.
-For example, when you save a photo on your mobile phone, it saves to the phone memory.
-However, when you save it to Google cloud, it keeps it on a computer somewhere run and managed by Google.
+The Cloud is a set or network of computers interconnected and stored elsewhere (on land) to hold data.
+For example, when you save a photo on your mobile phone, it saves to the phone's memory.
+However, when you save it to Google Cloud, it keeps it on a computer somewhere, run and managed by Google.

-In English, please? explain it to me like I'm 5
+In English, please?
+Explain it to me like I'm 5

 You remember when you had to buy CDs to play music or even buy movies in DVD formats, right?
 Back then, to watch a movie, you'd have to buy it.
 The same thing applies to listening to a song.
-To listen to music or watch a movie, you had to go to a store, buy a physical Cassette, CD, or DVD, come back home, slot it into the DVD player to watch a movie, or listen to the latest Rihanna's song.
+To listen to music or watch a movie, you had to go to a store, buy a physical Cassette, CD, or DVD, come back home, slot it into the DVD player to watch a movie, or listen to the latest Rihanna song.

 So, it's just storing data over the Internet?